robomakery/pvc-powerchair/README.md

 # PVC Powerchair

-PVC based pediatric powerchair initial developed at BYU and the [Open Wheelchair Foundation](http://openwheelchair.org/).
+PVC based pediatric powerchair initially developed at BYU and the [Open Wheelchair Foundation](http://openwheelchair.org/).

-This project tracks the enhancements to the chair that are being driven by [Robomakery](http://robomakery.com).
+This project tracks enhancements to the chair made by [Robomakery](http://robomakery.com).

 ## Project Summary